 - Illinois Business Licenses, zoning permits, and health department approvals

 Researching and obtaining all required Illinois licenses and permits before commencing operations and maintaining compliance with any ongoing renewal or reporting requirements is essential.

 Step 10: Registering with State Tax Agencies

 In addition to obtaining licenses and permits, your Illinois corporation may also need to register with various tax agencies.
-This may include registering for sales and use tax, obtaining an Employer Identification Number (EIN) for payroll tax purposes, and filing state income tax and franchise tax returns.
+This may include registering for sales and use tax, obtaining an Employer Identification Number (EIN) in Illinois for payroll tax purposes, and filing state income tax and franchise tax returns.

 An EIN will serve as the tax ID for your Illinois corporation.
 EIN can be obtained from the Internal Revenue Service (IRS).
 It is a 9-digit number similar to Social Security Number.
 EIN, however, is distinct from SSN.
 It is only used for business-related activities, particularly for submitting general taxes.
 The form must be completed and uploaded to the IRS website.

 The application of an EIN in Illinois can be through the following:

 - Apply Online- The online EIN application is the preferred method for customers to apply for and obtain an EIN.